 Back in 2010, I quit my full time job to stay home with my son.
 It was an adjustment in many ways – especially financially.
 I had to get creative with ways to save money so that I could avoid going back to work.
-And while it wasn’t always easy, there are many ways that you can save money without it feeling like a sacrifice!
+And while it wasn’t always easy, there are many ways to save money without it feeling like a sacrifice!

 For more on this topic, check out the full Saving Money collection